ncbirdconservation/parse-ebird-records/README.md

 eBird Parse Code
 ================

-This python script extracts records from the eBird Basic Dataset without having to load the entire text file.
+This python script extracts records from the [eBird Basic Dataset](http://ebird.org/ebird/data/download) (2015) without having to load the entire text file.
 Records can be extracted by state, species, and year (or any combination).

 ##Developer
 Scott Anderson

-[North Carolina Wildlife Resources Commission](http://www.ncwildlife.org) [scott.anderson@ncwildlife.org](mailto:scott.anderson@ncwildlife.org)
+[North Carolina Wildlife Resources Commission](http://www.ncwildlife.org)

+[scott.anderson@ncwildlife.org](mailto:scott.anderson@ncwildlife.org)

 919.707.0139

 ##To Do